AY2526S1-CS2103T-F09-2/tp/docs/UserGuide.md

 Add the scheduled upcoming lesson for the specified person.

-Format: `addLesson n/NAME l/LESSON_DATE`
+Format: `addLesson n/NAME l/LESSON_DATE [every/INTERVAL]`

-* The name refers to the name shown in the displayed person list.
+* The `NAME` refers to the name of the student who you wants to add the lesson.
+You cannot add a lesson to a student that does not exist in the list
-* This command checks if the person exists in the address book.
-* If the person is a student with a scheduled lesson, the command shows an error.
+* If the person is a student **with a scheduled lesson**, the command shows an error.
+This is true also for recurring lessons.
-* If they are a student with no scheduled lesson, the upcoming lesson will be added and displayed in the address book.
+* If they are a student **with no scheduled lesson**, the upcoming lesson will be added and displayed in the address book.
+* The `LESSONDATE` refers to the date of the lesson to be added.
+It follows a strict format of `yyyy-MM-dd`(e.g. `2025-10-05`, note that `2025-10-1` or `2025-1-10` **are considered as wrong formats** because your month and date must be **in two characters**).
+The start date of the lesson is only considered valid when it is within the range from the **current date where you add the lesson** until **364 days past that current date**.
+This is to prevent unreasonable inputs.
+* If you want to add a **recurring lesson**, a lesson that refreshes itself after a fixed number of days, you can use the optional `every/` indentifier with a **positive integer** to indicate after how many days will the lesson automatically update itself to the next date instead of deleting itself.
+When you do not have the `every/` indentifier.
+The lesson will be counted as a normal lesson, which automatically deletes itself after the date of the lesson has passed.

 Examples:
 * `list` followed by `addLesson n/John l/Wednesday` add John's upcoming lesson and displays it in the address book.